100615056/CS50-2021-Problem-Sets/README.md

 - Assumption: No two candidates have the same name

 winner
-- Print the name of the candidates that recieved the most votes in the election
+- Print the name of the candidates that received the most votes in the election
-- If tie, print the names of each winning candidates
+- If a tie occurs, print the names of each winning candidates

 ### runoff.c

 Implement a runoff election.
-Complete the implementation of vote, tabulate, print_winner, find_min, is_tie, and eliminate functions.
+Complete the implementation of the vote, tabulate, print_winner, find_min, is_tie, and eliminate functions.

 vote
 - Update voter's preference in global preferences array
 -  Assumption: No two candidates have the same name

 tabulate
-- Update number of votes of each candidate at current stage in the runoff
+- Update the number of votes of each candidate at the current stage in the runoff

 print_winner
 - If any candidate has more than 50% of the vote, print the winner